SergeyTeplyakov/DissectingTheCode/posts/final_posts/2017-Dissecting_the_arrays.md

 * Managed object internals, Part 3.
 The layout of a managed array

 ## Array covariance, and a bit of history
-One of the strangest feature in the C# language is an array covariance: an ability to assign an array of type `T` to array of type `object` or any other base type of `T`.
+One of the strangest features in the C# language is an array covariance: an ability to assign an array of type `T` to array of type `object` or any other base type of `T`.

 ```csharp
 string[] strings = new [] {"1", "2"};